Learn about our company FAQ's

 Where do You build and how?

-We have discovered that in the USA alone there are three million tons of stall residuals being disposed of across the USA.
-Inadequate or even illegally.
-HiPoint is a part of the solution.
+We have discovered that in the USA alone there are three million tons of stall residuals being disposed of across the USA inadequate or even illegally.
+HiPoint is a part of the solution and has highlighted 40 potential regions.
+In the UK and Europe, we see from preliminary research adding another 20 to 40 Facilities.

 What’s your mandate policy for ownership?